 Hwang and co-workers are now developing an approach that may enable chefs and fry cooks to automatically add sesamol to soy oil in the right amount at the right times.
 The tactic helps offset loss of sesamol caused by the compound’s own vulnerability to oxidation at high temps.
 Explains Hwang, “You actually get better results if you make multiple additions of sesamol instead of just adding it all at once.”

-Peer-reviewed articles published in 2012 and 2013 in the Journal of the American Oil Chemists’ Society document the research.—By Marcia Wood, Agricultural Research Service Information Staff.
+Peer-reviewed articles published in 2012 and 2013 in the Journal of the American Oil Chemists’ Society document the research.—By Marcia Wood, formerly with Agricultural Research Service Information Staff.

 This research is part of Quality and Utilization of Agricultural Products, an ARS national program (#306) described at www.nps.ars.usda.gov.

 Hong-Sik Hwang is at the USDA-ARS National Center for Agricultural Utilization Research, 1815 N. University St., Peoria, IL 61604; (309) 681-6584.

 "Pairing Sesamol With Soybean Oil for Better Frying" was published in the November/December 2013 issue of Agricultural Research magazine.